T. S. Sullivant: Style

 Sullivant was a pen-and-ink artist, working during a time when penwork with meticulously cross-hatched shading, like that of Charles Dana Gibson, was particularly flourishing.
 While working technically within the rerstaints of such classical drawing, Sullivant and others like A. B. Frost and E. W. Kemble, sought out new, playful means of expression.
 Sullivant played with distorting anatomy, perspective and animation.
 A striking feature was the greatly enlarged heads on hs figures, which, throughout the 1890s, became more and more exaggerated, an innovation pioneered by Frost that was widely imitated by his peers.

 Sullivant was noted largely for his animal caricatures and his character types—ethnic types like Irishmen, Jews and Negroes familiar in the American melting pot, as well as farmers, tramps and the suburban families which were emerging at the time.
 His "grotesque yet believable" animals were remarkably detailed and anatomically accurate, despite their gross exaggeration, and expressive in the moods, emotions and attitudes they displayed.
 The anatomical accuracy of his work was greatly helped by Eadweard Muybridge's photographic studies of human and animal movement.
 It was the visuals and the action in his cartoons that were most often the "gag"—frequently the caption added little to the enjoyment of the cartoon.

-Sullivant had a penchant for using razor blades in his quest for perfection in his work, but not for the shading effects a razor can produced that many other cartoonists used it for.
+Sullivant had a penchant for using razor blades in his quest for perfection in his work, but not for the shading effects a razor can produce that many other cartoonists used it for.
 He used it to erase by scratching out work he was dissatisfied with, so he could draw on the paper again, saving only the parts of the drawing he could not part with.
 Happy Hooligans Frederick Burr Opper commented on Sullivant's frequent razor blade use saying, "If Tom Sullivant scratched his head as much as his paper, he'd draw better cartoons!"

 His work became looser, more simplified and more exaggerated as Sullivant got older.
 According to animator Nancy Beiman, his later work, in his sixties, was the best of his career.

 Legacy

 Sullivant influenced numerous cartoonists, notably Walt Kelly, who hung a Sullivant original, "The Naming of the Animals", over his studio door; and Jim Woodring, who wrote a scholarly article on him for The Comics Journal.
 He had an enormous influence on the early history of American animation, second perhaps after Winsor McCay.
-He was especially influential in the Disney studios after T. Hee brought in a collection of Sullivant clippings to use as inspiration for the "Dance of the Hours" sequence in Fantasia.
+He was especially influential in the Walt Disney Studios after T. Hee brought in a collection of Sullivant clippings to use as inspiration for the "Dance of the Hours" sequence in Fantasia.
 His influence is also apparent in the Walrus in Alice in Wonderland and the elephants in Dumbo.
 Hee continued to use these clippings as a teacher at the California Institute of the Arts well into the 1980s.
 Other animators who bore Sullivant's influence were John Randolph Bray and Nancy Beiman.